Introduction

 However, their Honours in Hosking clearly pointed out that privacy and confidence are different legal species – ‘’Breach of confidence, being an equitable concept, is conscience-based.
 Invasion of privacy is a common law wrong which is founded on the harm done to the plaintiff by conduct which can reasonably be regarded as offensive to human values.”
 [20]

-Legal history actually reflects the difference in two major paths: “…American privacy law has centered around the individual’s inviolate personality, English privacy law has focused on social relationship’’.
+Legal history reflects the difference in two major paths: “American privacy law has centered around the individual’s inviolate personality, English privacy law has focused on social relationship’’.
 [21]

-Ordinarily, confidentiality is more based on the contractual relationship as the concept is derived from ‘’the terms of a contract between confider and confidant’’.
-[22] Confidence must be established between at least two parties, it is embedded in the relationship.
-But the confidential information with ‘’necessary quality of confidence’’ only possessed the commercial characteristic associated with trade secrets, [23] the evolved version of equitable confidentiality enveloped the privacy, but it is still rooted in the ‘’relationship’’ (although trust and confidence might not be emphasized), because a contract is basically a relationship-based concept.
+Typically, confidentiality relies on the contractual relationship, as it originates from ‘’the terms of a contract between confider and confidant’’.
+[22] Confidence must be established between at least two parties; it is embedded in the relationship.
+However, confidential information possessing the ‘’necessary quality of confidence’’ is typically associated with commercial characteristic, such as trade secrets, [23] The evolved version of equitable confidentiality encompasses privacy but remains rooted in the ‘’relationship’’, even though trust and confidence might not be emphasized, as a contract is essentially a relationship-based concept.

-It is somehow reasonable to base the protection to privacy on the relationship-based contractual concept, because, even most private information must ‘’flow’’ from one party to another party.
-The equitable doctrine of confidentiality typically relates to some aspects of ‘’estoppel’’ of contract law, for example, reliance, and unconscionability, just like what Mitchell J said in Wilson v Ferguson, that ‘by that principle, equity imposes an obligation of conscience arising from the circumstance…’.
+It is somewhat reasonable to base the protection to privacy on the relationship-based contractual concept because most private information must flow from one party to another.
+The equitable doctrine of confidentiality typically involves aspects of ‘’estoppel’’ in contract law, such as reliance and unconscionability, as Mitchell J stated in Wilson v Ferguson, ‘by that principle, equity imposes an obligation of conscience arising from the circumstance…’.
 [24]

-However, privacy is not just a relationship or certain information.
-The breach of confidentiality is just misconduct during business transactions.
+However, privacy transcends mere relationship or specific information.
+The breach of confidentiality is simply misconduct during business transactions.

 The equitable doctrine of confidentiality for privacy holds a relatively higher standard.
-Certain elements in this doctrine represent such difficulties.
+Certain elements within this doctrine pose notable challenges.

-Equitable confidentiality for privacy is generally a morality-based approach.
-Through the perspective of morality, Fletcher has distinguished privacy from confidentiality by explaining the ideal of loyalty:
+Equitable confidentiality for privacy generally follows a morality-based approach.
+Through a moral lens, Fletcher distinguishes privacy from confidentiality by explaining the ideal of loyalty:

 “We value privacy, but it is hardly a moral value.
 Whether privacy becomes moral depends a great deal on what one does in the space left unregulated and unsupervised.
 Privacy, being left alone, is itself neither good nor bad.
 Loyalty, by contrast, communicates the moral value of remaining steadfast to friends, lovers, families, organizations, political movements, and nations.
 We search for loyalty in all those with whom we seek to build personal, business, or political relationships.’’.
 [25]

-Taking such a morality-based approach to determine whether privacy should be protected by confidentiality reveals the soul of equity.
-Judge in the case Theakston v MGN Ltd has expressed that ‘’Sexual relations within marriage at home would be at one end of the range or matrix of circumstances to be protected from most forms of disclosure; a one night stand with a recent acquaintance in a hotel bedroom might very well be protected from press publicity.
+Taking such a morality-based approach to determine whether privacy should be protected by confidentiality reveals the essence of equity.
+A Judge in the case Theakston v MGN Ltd expressed that ‘’Sexual relations within marriage at home would be at one end of the range or matrix of circumstances to be protected from most forms of disclosure; a one-night stand with a recent acquaintance in a hotel bedroom might very well be protected from press publicity.
 A transitory engagement in a brothel is yet further away…’’.
 [26]

-Lord Woolf CJ shared a similar view in A v B plc that there is a difference ‘’between the confidentiality which attaches to what is intended to be a permanent relationship and that which attaches to the category of relationships which A was involved with here’’.
+Lord Woolf CJ shared a similar view in A v B plc, stating that there is a difference ‘’between the confidentiality which attaches to what is intended to be a permanent relationship and that which attaches to the category of relationships which A was involved with here’’.
 [27]

-The reason behind such a view might be because there is an assumption that the ‘transitory engagement in a brothel’ cannot be deemed as a relationship.
+The rationale behind such a view might be because there is an assumption that the ‘transitory engagement in a brothel’ is not a relationship.
 Knowledge about the nature of such “transitory engagement” might be one of the key elements as both parties would not expect and rely on such engagement.
 [28]

-The equitable doctrine requires the unauthorized use of information must lead to a detrimental consequence, at least in a foreseeable way.
-This is somehow based on the ‘’Harm Principle’’ laid out by the 19th-century political philosopher John Stuart Mill in his book On Liberty, that ‘’…the only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others“.
+The equitable doctrine requires that the unauthorized use of information must lead to a detrimental consequence, at least in a foreseeable way.
+This requirement is based on the “Harm Principle’’ laid out by the 19th-century political philosopher John Stuart Mill in his book On Liberty, ‘’…the only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others“.
 [30]

-We may need to ask ‘’whether we need a harm principle-based doctrine to set such a higher bar to protect our privacy?”
+We need to ask whether a harm principle-based doctrine is necessary to set such a high bar to protect our privacy.

-In some cases, using a harm-based approach to deal with an individual’s sovereignty is not always effective.
-With the progress of technology, many novel issues about privacy violations have emerged, i.e. creepshots.
-Creepshots are those images taken in any public place without exposing sensitive and intimate information.
-[32] Creepshot forums rely on the harm principle as their motto ‘’no harm, no foul’’ strongly defends that nothing uploaded onto their site is either sexually explicit or personally identifiable, however, Ryan Chan pointed out that the absence of consent and respect can still make it amount to violation to privacy.
+In some cases, using a harm-based approach to address an individual’s sovereignty is not always effective.
+With the progress of technology, many novel issues about privacy violations have emerged, such as creepshots.
+Creepshots are images taken in public place without exposing sensitive and intimate information.
+[32] Creepshot forums rely on the harm principle, with their motto ‘’no harm, no foul’’, strongly defending that nothing uploaded onto their site is sexually explicit or personally identifiable.
+However, Ryan Chan pointed out that the absence of consent and respect can still constitute a privacy violation.
 [33]

-Notably, what Creepshot forums believe is ‘’no confidentiality, no harm, no foul’’.
-However, if we use the land property as an example, we might see this issue more clearly.
-If a stranger constitutes trespass to the land, he or she does not have to trespass to your bathroom or bedroom where you usually are naked, even your front yard or backyard exposing under the sunshine is protected by the tort law.
-Furthermore, a trespasser does not have to cause destructive damage to your house/land to amount to trespass, simply ‘’crossing the line’’ is sufficient to be offensive, because the key point here is ‘’without consent’’.
+Notably, Creepshot forums believe ‘’no confidentiality, no harm, no foul’’.
+However, if we use land property as an example, we might see this issue more clearly.
+If a stranger trespasses on land, they do not have to trespass into your bathroom or bedroom where you are usually naked; even your front yard or backyard exposed to the sunshine is protected by tort law.
+Furthermore, a trespasser does not have to cause destructive damage to your house or land to constitute trespass; simply ‘’crossing the line’’ is sufficient to be offensive, because the key point here is ‘’without consent’’.

-Although this may be true, enhancing the interference over privacy is a difficult question.
-The counterargument is, unless there is a breach of criminal law, either the state or the media should not after an individual’s sexual life.
-[34] This is probably one of the reasons why the State rarely explicitly designs laws to ascertain the sexual-related issues between individuals, unless that’s rape, etc.
+Although enhancing the interference over privacy is a difficult question, the counterargument is that unless there is a breach of criminal law, neither the state nor the media should interfere with an individual’s sexual life.
+[34] This is probably one of the reasons why the State rarely explicitly designs laws to address the sexual-related issues between individuals, unless it’s rape, etc.

 Ryan Chan pointed out the fundamental reason is that ‘’the breach of confidence action rests on a foundation not of protecting privacy, but rather protecting against misuse of information’’.
-[35] He went on to explain that the breach of action was more suitable to deal with the published information, yet the power of the BOC did not cover the conduct itself.
+[35] He explained that the breach of action was more suitable for dealing with the published information, yet the power of the BOC did not cover the conduct itself.
 [36]

 Richards and Solove pointed out that Warren and Brandeis failed to see that ‘’a lot of privacy invasion still involved relationships between people’’ and therefore didn’t ‘’appreciate the full power and potential of confidentiality’’.
 [38]